 Excess skin removal is a common desire for many people.
 Often, liposuction alone does not offer this.

 For those who require an additional amount of fat removal, an added post-TriSculpt procedural step is often needed where the remaining loose and slightly sagging lower abdominal skin is removed.

-Sono Bello’s AbEX procedure is the ideal solution as it includes both the TriSculpt micro-laser lipo fat removal AND post-procedure excess skin removal — providing a beautiful, tighter, toned, and sculpted result.
+Sono Bello’s AbEX procedure, when coupled with micro-laser liposuction, is the ideal solution to provide a beautiful, tighter, toned, and sculpted result.

 Tummy Tucks vs. Liposuction

 When choosing a cosmetic fat loss procedure, many people consider getting a “tummy tuck”.
 But what exactly is a “tummy tuck” — and how does it differ from liposuction?
 And more importantly, which one should you choose?

 While liposuction focuses on removing excess fat deposits, a “tummy tuck” (medically known as abdominoplasty) focuses on removing extra skin.